tkiat/my-writings-public/blog/software/app-and-os/ungoogled-chromium-intro.md

 ## Extensions

-You cannot download extensions from the Chrome Web Store out of the box but there are some options I am aware of.
+You cannot download extensions from the Chrome Web Store directly at first but there are some options I am aware of.

 ### Option 1: Use chromium-web-store extension

 This extension is [mentioned](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq) in the official Ungoogled Chromium Doc.
 It allows you to install the extension directly instead of manually download the .crx files.
-Head over to their [repository](https://github.com/NeverDecaf/chromium-web-store), install it, then you can download extensions directly from the Chrome Web Store.
+Head over to their [repository](https://github.com/NeverDecaf/chromium-web-store) and install it.
+You can then download extensions directly from the Chrome Web Store.

 ### Option 2: Manually download and install .crx file